 Indiana provides a unique case and argument for why providing all students direct access to a CCR diploma is essential to preparing them for postsecondary academic success.
-As a founding member of Achieve's American Diploma Project, Indiana has been a leader in the effort to raise high school graduation requirements for all students to the CCR level.
-Starting with incoming ninth graders during School Year (SY) 2006-07, Indiana raised its core graduation requirements for all students from two years each of math, science, and social studies (under Indiana's General Diploma) to three years of each core subject under a new diploma called the Indiana Core 40, as table 2 shows above.
+As a founding member of Achieve's American Diploma Project, Indiana has been a leader in the effort to raise high school

+Starting with incoming ninth graders during School Year (SY)

+2006-07, Indiana raised its core graduation requirements for all students from two years each of math, science, and social studies (under Indiana's General Diploma) to three years of each core subject under a new diploma called the Indiana Core 40, as table 2 shows above.
 The Core 40 legislation, passed by the Indiana General Assembly, accomplished two feats:

-- It raised high school graduation requirements for all students by making the Core 40 diploma the default graduation option, requiring more students to engage in rigorous curriculum prior to graduation. - 2.
-It made the Indiana Core 40 diploma a minimum admission requirement for the state's public four-year universities.
+- It raised high school graduation requirements for all students by making the Core 40 diploma the default graduation option, requiring more students to engage in rigorous curriculum prior to graduation. - It made the Indiana Core 40 diploma a minimum admission requirement for the state's public four-year universities.